 The One Mile Jetty and adjoining precinct was entered on the Register of National Estate (No. 17038) in October 1999 and the Heritage Council of WA's Register of Heritage Place (Database No. 4566) in February 1997.

 The One Mile Jetty is in urgent need of restorative works to maintain the structural integrity and retain the jetty for future generations.
 Over the past 20 years the jetty has been maintained through the generous support of local business and individuals along with state and commonwealth grants.

-Without these works the jetty is in jeopardy and the very real threat of demolition exists.
+Without your support the jetty is in jeopardy and the very real threat of demolition exists.